 Month 3: Those daily payments are squeezing cash flow.
 Revenue dipped because of a slow season.
 The owner can't cover payroll and MCA payments in the same week.

 Month 4: A different broker calls offering a "consolidation advance."
-It's really just MCA #2 — $75K at a 1.45 factor rate.
+It's really just MCA #2 — $75K at another high factor rate (for example, 1.45).
 Now the owner has two sets of daily payments: $583 + $452.
 That's $1,035 pulled from the bank account every single day.

 Month 6: The owner takes MCA #3 to cover the first two.
 Three sets of daily payments. $1,600/day going out the door on $275K in advances that will cost $400K+ to repay.